Sequential Convex Programming For Non-Linear Stochastic Optimal Control: Introduction

 In this paper, our objective is to lay the theoretical foundations to leverage Sequential Convex Programming (SCP) for the purposes of computing candidate optimal solutions for a specific class of NLPs.
 SCP is among the most well-known and earliest approximation techniques for deterministic non-linear optimal control and, to the best of our knowledge, such an approach has not been extended to stochastic settings yet.
 The simplest SCP scheme (which we consider in this work) consists of successively linearizing any non-linear terms in the dynamics and any non-convex functions in the cost and seeking a solution to the original formulation by solving a sequence of LCPs.
 This approach leads to two desirable properties, which jointly are instrumental to the design of efficient numerical schemes.
 First, one can rely on the many efficient techniques and associated software libraries that have been devised to solve LCPs (or LQPs depending on the shape of the original NLP).
 Second, as we will show in this paper, when this iterative process converges, it returns a strategy that satisfies the PMP related to the original NLP, i.e., a candidate optimum for the original formulation.
 Unlike existing methods such as \cite{kushner1990}, which introduce approximated formulations that are still non-linear, our approach offers the main advantage of requiring the solution to LCPs only.
 Specifically, we identify three key contributions: \begin{enumerate} \item We introduce and analyze a new framework to compute candidate optimal solutions for finite-horizon, finite-dimensional non-linear stochastic optimal control problems. with control-affine dynamics and uncontrolled diffusion.
-This hinges on the basic principle of SCP, i.e., iteratively solving a sequence of LCPs that stem from successive linear approximations of the original problem. \item Through a meticulous study of the continuity of the stochastic Pontryagin cones of variations with respect to linearization, we prove that when the sequence of iterates converges (under specific topologies), a strategy satisfying the PMP related to the original formulation is found.
-In addition, we prove that up to some subsequence, the sequence above always has an accumulation point, which in turn provides a ``weak'' guarantee of success for the method. \item Through an explicit example, we show how to leverage the properties offered by this framework to better understand what approximations may be adopted for the design of efficient numerical schemes for NLPs. \end{enumerate}
+This hinges on the basic principle of SCP, i.e., iteratively solving a sequence of LCPs that stem from successive linear approximations of the original problem.